 Esmeralda was first listed in 1940-1949 and reached its highest position of #133 in the U.S. in 1998, and is at #369 currently.
 (Top Baby Names, 2015)

 Displayed below is an analysis of the usage of the girl name Esmeralda and corresponding names.
 Emerald, Emmie, Esme (#816 from current records) and Lala are the popular related forms of Esmeralda (#376 from current records).
-Usage of these girl names reached its peak in 1998 (usage of 0.2112%) and is somewhat lower today (usage 0.1616%, down 23.5%), with the forms Emerald and Emmie becoming less fashionable.
-Esmeralda (#376) is the most trendy girl name among these.
-(Top 1000 Baby Names Records, 2014)
+Usage of these forms of Esmeralda reached its peak in 1998 (average #788) and is almost as widespread today (#838, ▼23%), but with forms such as Emerald becoming less fashionable.
+Esmeralda is the most trendy girl name among these.